 You’ll also notice that the WordPress dashboard has added a new menu section labeled Testimonials with the following sublabels:

 - All Testimonials: see a collection of all your customer testimonials.

 - Add New: manually add a new testimonial to your website.

 - Views: access everything in Views, such as testimonial forms and display options.

-- Fields: customize your testimonial forms using the drag & drop interface.
+- Forms: customize your testimonial forms using the drag & drop interface.

 - Settings: configure your plugin’s settings.